nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Data augmentation**

 The main reason why I decided to generate additional data was the fact that the number of samples of each label in the training set is significantly different.
 For example, there're 180 samples for the class 0 and 2010 samples for the class 2.
-I wanted training set to has approximatelly the same number of samples for each class.
+I wanted the training set to has approximatelly the same number of samples of each class.
 Also, as a car moves, some images can be sligtly blurred and/or viewed by the car's camera from different angles.
 I wanted the NN to be able to work well under such conditions.

 To add more data to the the data set, I used the following techniques: